A Design System Proven to Scale

 BUSINESS GOALS

-Create a unified design system, demonstrating its use and value over time:
+Create a unified and accessible design system, demonstrating its use and value over time.

-Unified experience – consistent digital products through end-to-end adoption from design to code
+Create consistent digital products through end-to-end adoption from design to code.

-Accessibility – increase accessibility standards and compliance across digital experiences
+Increase accessibility standards and compliance needs across consumer-facing digital experiences.

 Pre-existing state of component libraries used across the digital team.